wvdon/wvdon/README.md

 - 👋 Hi, I’m Weidong Wu,
-- 👀 I’m interested in AI for life science and protein design by deep learning.
+- 👀 I’m interested in AI for life science.
+- 🌱 To visit the web site '[www.wvdon.github.io](https://wvdon.github.io/)' to look more details
 <!---
 - 🌱 To visit the web site '[www.wvdon.github.io](https://wvdon.github.io/)' to look more details
 - Email: weidongwu404@gmail.com